doanminhquan/ETL-job-which-transforms-and-analyzes-log-data-from-a-Television-Platform/README.md

 # Objectives
 ### Overview
-The objective of this project is to implement a robust data pipeline for transforming raw Operational Log (OLTP) data from a television system into structured, analytical data for the purpose of generating meaningful insights through a Customer 360 model.
+The objective of this project is to implement a data pipeline for transforming raw Operational Log (OLTP) data from a television system into structured, analytical data for the purpose of generating meaningful insights through a Customer 360 model.
 The pipeline will facilitate the Extract, Transform, Load (ETL) process to transition data from its transactional state to an analytical state, enabling efficient querying and analysis.

 Tech stack: PySpark, MySQL, Power BI, Python.

 # Architecture